-- Distill lessons learned for future operations and disseminate them internally and externally. - > Ensure accountability for use of resources to improve development effectiveness. - > Follow-up on evaluation recommendations to sustain project benefits.
+- ➤ Distill lessons learned for future operations and disseminate them internally and externally. - Ensure accountability for use of resources to improve development effectiveness. - Follow-up on evaluation recommendations to sustain project benefits.

 OED evaluates both loan and technical assistance projects individually to produce project performance reports.
 To understand thematic or systemic issues, groups of projects are also evaluated to assess impact assistance or the performance of particular projects and programs against selected ADB policies.
 While completion reports are prepared for all projects, only about 40% of completed projects are evaluated.
 OED undertakes independent evaluation of the completed projects about three years after their completion, including evaluation of early project operations.
-In the evaluation of the completed projects and is assisted by independent consultants who are sector specialists, financial analysts or economists.
+In the evaluation of the completed projects an OED evaluation specialist leads the work and is assisted by independent consultants who are sector specialists, financial analysts or economists.